astrorama/PhosphorosDoc/source/user_manual/tmp/first_steps.rst

 Phosphoros "internal" data
 --------------------------

-Much of the data manipulated by Phosphoros can be reused in many different analyses.
+Much of the data manipulated by Phosphoros can be reused in different analyses.
 The directory structure described in previous section is designed to hold the input, intermediate and output data files of an arbitrary number of analyses.
 It can be seen as an kind of underlying "internal data base".
 It is however not making use of any real databases (such as mysql) as it just relies on the file system organisation.

 When catalog files are put at the appropriate location (according to their catalog types), intermediate data products final results are sorted in such a way as to co-exist with equivalent files obtained from other catalogs analyses.
-The idea is to **save** the results of as many analysis as wanted side by side with as logical an organisation as possible.
+The idea is to ``save`` the results of as many analyses as wanted side by side in as logical an organisation as possible.
 There are also however option to overwrite or delete any Phosphoros outputs.

-The standard procedure is to **import** auxiliary data files, such as filter transmission or SEDs, into this kind of underlying data base.
-As it relies on the file system, any operation performs with the GUI such as **importing**, **moving** of **deleting** files as a simple shell command line equivalent (cp, mv or rm).
+The standard procedure is to ``import`` auxiliary data files, such as filter transmission or SEDs, into this kind of underlying data base.
+As it relies on the file system, any operation performs with the GUI such as ``importing``, ``moving`` of ``deleting`` files as a simple shell command line equivalent (cp, mv or rm).

-Explain the logic behind the organization of the Phosphoros directories.
-This should include the catalog-type concept.
-Here we should not explain every single one of the directories, but focus more on the concept and mention the most used ones.
-We should also mention the PHOSPHOROS_ROOT environment variable.

 Executing Phosphoros
 ====================